Coordination Event Detection and Initiator Identification in Time Series Data: Experimental setup

 \subsubsection{Fish schools trajectories}

-In this dataset, the movements of a fish school of golden shiners (\emph{Notemigonus crysoleucas}) are recorded by video in order to study information propagation over the visual fields of fish \cite{strandburg2013visual}.
-Within schools of $70$ fish, there were $10$ trained individuals who were able to lead the school to feeding sites over $24$ separate leadership events.
-Individual trajectories were identified based on automated tracking from video images, and trained fish were identifiable in the videos based on colored tags.
-Here, periods of coordinated activity had already been identified by experimenters, so the task is to correctly identify trained fish by leadership ranking.
+The movement of a fish school of golden shiners (\emph{Notemigonus crysoleucas}) are recorded by video in order to study information propagation over the visual fields of fish \cite{strandburg2013visual}.
+Each population contains $70$ fish, with $10$ trained, labeled fish who are able to lead the school to feeding sites over $24$ separate coordination events.
+The task is to correctly identify trained fish by initiator ranking.

-Each population contains $70$ fish, with $10$ trained, labeled fish who are able to lead the school to feeding sites over $24$ separate leadership events.
-The task is to correctly identify trained fish by leadership ranking.